Learn More about Bariatric Surgery – FAQs

 Q: Am I a candidate for bariatric surgery?

-A: Every insurance company, including Medicare, has different criteria for qualification.
+A: Every insurance option, including Medicare, has different criteria for qualification.
 Generally speaking, you must have a BMI of over 40, or over 35 with comorbidities (co-occurring diseases); you must have tried and failed other weight loss programs, including medical weight loss; and you must pass psychological and physical tests.
 Patients with a BMI of as low as 30 with one or more co-morbid diseases may qualify for Lap-Band surgery.

 Q: What are my other options?